Book of Genesis: Cultural impact

-By totaling the spans of time in the genealogies of Genesis, religious authorities have calculated what they consider to be the age of the world since creation.
+By totaling the spans of time recorded in the genealogies of Genesis, various Jewish and Christian chronologers have calculated what they regard as the age of the world since creation.
 This Anno Mundi system of counting years is the basis of the Hebrew calendar and Byzantine calendar.
-Counts differ somewhat, but they generally place the age of the Earth at about six thousand years.

 During the Protestant Reformation, rivalry between Catholic and Protestant Christians led to a closer study of the Bible and a competition to take its words more seriously.
 Thus, scholars in Europe from the 16th to the 19th century treated the book of Genesis as factual.
 As evidence in the fields of paleontology, geology and other sciences was uncovered, scholars tried to fit these discoveries into the Genesis creation account.
 For example, Johann Jakob Scheuchzer in the 18th century believed that fossils were the remains of creatures killed during the flood.
 This literal understanding of Genesis fell out of favor with scholars during the Victorian crisis of faith as evidence mounted that the Earth was far older than six thousand years.

+The Book of Genesis has had a significant cultural impact on later ideas about human dignity and moral worth, particularly through its assertion that humanity (adam, meaning humankind) is created in the image of "God".
+This concept has been widely interpreted as affirming the intrinsic value of every human being, regardless of social rank or political status, and became a foundational theme within Judaism, Christianity, and Islam.
+Scholars have noted that this biblical anthropology influenced later Western moral and political thought, including Enlightenment-era discussions of natural rights and human equality.
+In this context, religion professor Elaine Pagels cited elements of Genesis as part of the intellectual background to documents such as the United States Declaration of Independence, which frames rights to life and liberty as universal and grounded in nature and divine authority, even as those ideas were articulated through secular philosophical traditions shaped by early modern Europe.